Barrow-wight: In contemporary media

 Peter Jackson omitted barrow-wights from his The Lord of the Rings film trilogy.
 The humanities scholar Brian Rosebury argues that the removal is acceptable to reduce running time, because the episode does not fundamentally change the story.
 On the other hand, the Tolkien scholar John D. Rateliff notes that, since the Hobbits failed to acquire ancient blades from the barrow-wight's hoard, they awkwardly receive their swords from their travel-companion Aragorn on Weathertop as the party is threatened with imminent attack; he coincidentally happens to be carrying four Hobbit-sized swords with him, despite only expecting to meet Frodo and Sam.

 Despite their omission from the film trilogy, Barrow-wights appear in games such as The Lord of the Rings Roleplaying Game.
-A barrow-wight features in the low-budget 1991 Russian adaptation of The Fellowship of the Ring, Khraniteli.
+A barrow-wight features in the low-budget 1991 Russian adaptation of The Fellowship of the Ring, Khraniteli, apparently the first moving picture to include the character.

+Barrow-wights have appeared in the second season of The Lord of the Rings: The Rings of Power.
+VFX supervisor Jason Smith described their adaptation as "ancient, reanimated heroes, acting for evil against their will."
+Smith further noted that their character design would reflect their noble status in life as "[k]ings, queens, high-ranking officials", contrasted by their "glowing blue eyes, piercing through the dark".
+The Rings of Power VFX team took the opportunity to reflect on Tolkien's writings, with Smith stating, "The feeling the passages give you is of a doom that is approaching, not by speed but by being indefatigable....
+It's a menace that is just going to encroach an inch at a time until you have nowhere to go and you die."